 The bodies of many medieval English kings have simply disappeared – nobody knows where they are located today.
 You might think – surely everybody knows where King Henry I is buried?
-He’s the king who features in the opening part of the Pillars of the Earth.
-But – they don’t.
+He’s the king who features in the opening part of Ken Follet’s historical novel Pillars of the Earth.

 His successor King Stephen also features in that same novel but try finding his body – because you won’t succeed.
 Disappeared as well!
 Here is the interesting history of what happened to some famous royal bodies!